insectatorious/fashion_mnist_demo/README.md

 # CNN Layer Feature Map Activations

-### Input image
+### Input Image
 ![Input Image](docs/images/visualisations/input_image.png)

 Model classification: `Bag` with a score of `0.9213`.

 Image is from an Argos product page so out of the train and test datasets.

-### Transformations to input image
+### Transformations To Input Image
-The model only accepts greyscale images with a resolution of `28x28` so all input images will need to be
+The model only accepts greyscale images with a resolution of `28 x 28` so all input images will need to be
 - converted to greyscale
-- resized to `28x28`
+- resized to `28 x 28`

 before they can be sent to the model.

+### Class Activation Map

 Input To Model | Class Activation Map
 ---------------|---------------------
 <img src="docs/images/visualisations/rescaled_model_input.png" width="100"> | <img src="docs/images/visualisations/cam.png" width="100">

 Looking at the activation map it appears the model is paying attention to the handle of the bag in making it's classification (along with the absence of anything above the handle).
-### Layer activations
+### Layer Activations

 CNN Layer 1 | CNN Layer 2
 ------------|-------------
 <img src="docs/images/visualisations/conv2d.png" height="500" width="500"> | <img src="docs/images/visualisations/conv2d_1.png" height="500" width="500">

-### Embedding vectors
+### Embedding Vectors
 An [embedding vector](https://developers.google.com/machine-learning/crash-course/embeddings/video-lecture) provides a low-dimensional representation of an input datapoint.
 In the case of this model each input datapoint can be thought of a `28 x 28 = 784` dimensional vector.
 As this image passes through the network's layers, it is transformed until it is ultimately a `64` dimension vector.
 This is the penultimate layer in the network and contains enough information about the datapoint to allow the final layer to perform the classification.

 The following visualisations are aimed to examining these vectors to understand how the model is 'representing' the images.
-As we cannot visualise a 64-dim vector directly, we have to perform some kind of dimensionality reduction to get it down to two or three dimensions.
+As we cannot visualise a 64 dimension vector directly, we have to perform some kind of dimensionality reduction to get it down to two or three dimensions.

-#### Principal component analysis (PCA)
+#### Principal Component Analysis (PCA)
 [PCA](https://en.wikipedia.org/wiki/Principal_component_analysis) is a simple, powerful algorithm to reduce a high dimensional vector to low dimenions.
-In the images below, the `64-dim` embedding vector is reduced to 3 dimensions and plotted by Tensorboard.
+In the images below, the `64` dimension embedding vector is reduced to 3 dimensions and plotted by Tensorboard.
 A quick and easy starting point for analysing high dimensional data it does struggle to deal with non-linearity in the higher dimensions.

 Image 1 | Image 2
 ----|----